amallen1/ip-address-tracker/README.md

 ### What I learned

 I'm glad to have gained the experience of using open source libraries such as LeafletJS and React Leaflet to incorporate maps into this React app.
 Using LeafletJS and React Leaflet was challenging but a worthwhile learning experience.
-I also learned about the difference between IPv4 and IPv6 address how to use regular expressions to validate ip them.
+I also learned about the difference between IPv4 and IPv6 address how to use regular expressions to validate them.

 ### Useful resources